Description of the KML export format of the GET Export Report API.

 Additionally, the <description>

-contains a bulleted list of subquery descriptions if at least one <subquery>
+contains a bulleted list of subquery descriptions if at least one <subquery>'s parent

-is included within the export result and the <subquery>
+<table> is included within the export result and the <subquery> has a non-null

 description.